 PSYC 5 Introduction to Theories of Personality 4 Units

-(See general education pages for the requirement this course meets.)
 Advisory: EWRT 1A or EWRT 1AH or ESL 5; PSYC 1.

 Survey of major theories and concepts of personality.
 Topics to include: Freudian, neo-Freudian, interpersonal, dispositional, behavioral and phenomenological theories.